-Jessie Laporte, the prevention and outreach coordinator at the Women’s Resource Center, lead the herd of people with her loud chants against sexual assault, date rape, and sexual violence.
+Jessie Laporte, the prevention and outreach coordinator at the Women’s Resource Center, lead the herd of people with her chants against sexual assault, date rape and sexual violence.

-Shouts of “Hey, hey…ho, ho, sexual assault has got to go,” roared Laporte, through her megaphone.
-The protestors, guided by the Monroe County police, trudged down Crystal Street.
+“Hey, hey…ho, ho, sexual assault has got to go,” roared Laporte, through her megaphone.
+The protesters, guided by the Monroe County police, trudged down Crystal Street.
 The crowd stopped for a moment of silence at the Leigh High Valley-Pocono Hospital to acknowledge the countless assault victims the hospital treated.

-More than 100 community members, students, and staff came together to combat sexual assault.
+More than 100 community members, students, and staff came together, bringing awareness to sexual assault.

 The university’s Gender and Sexuality Center spent the day giving out free t-shirts on campus.
-Even if students could not attend the rally, they were able to stand against sexual violence with a simple t-shirt.
+Even if students could not attend the rally, they were able to take a stand against sexual violence with their t-shirts.

-Before the march began, the Monroe County Commission announced that April was sexual assault awareness month.
-President Marcia Welsh took the stage to encourage survivors.
-She insisted that women not only need to feel safe and supported, but they demand it.
+Before the march began, the Monroe County Commissioner announced that April was sexual assault awareness month.
+President Marcia Welsh took the stage to support survivors.
+She insisted that survivors not only need to feel safe and supported, but they demand it.

-“It is very important students know their bodies are protected, and they know that we support them,” said executive director of Student Activity Association, Joseph Akob.
+“It is very important students know their bodies are protected, and they know that we support them,” said Joseph Akob, the executive director of Student Activity Association.

-Protestors ended the rally in the baseball field where the crowd stretched across the field to create a giant teal ribbon — a symbol used to represent sexual assault awareness.
+Protesters ended the rally in the ESU baseball field where the crowd stretched across the field to create a giant teal ribbon — a symbol used to represent sexual assault awareness.

 Laporte explained sexual assault patterns based on her work with victims.
 She said in her 6 years as a coordinator only one person was assaulted by a stranger.

-The reality is many victims are assaulted by people they think they can trust—friends, family members, and even friends’ boyfriends.
+The reality is many victims are assaulted by people they think they can trust—friends, family members, and even friends’ partners.